-The Ocean Institute, founded in 1977 as the Orange County Marine Institute, is a community-based 501 (c ) 3 organization that offers in-depth Marine Science, Maritime History and Outdoor Education programs.
+The Ocean Institute, founded in 1977, is a community-based 501 (c ) 3 organization that offers in-depth Marine Science, Maritime History and Outdoor Education programs.
 The facility includes state-of-the-art teaching labs, the Maddie James Seaside Learning Center, two historic tallships, and an oceanographic research vessel.

 Immersion-based field trips range from one-hour science labs to multi-day programs at sea.
 All programs are designed to maximize immersion, spark curiosity, and inspire a deep commitment to learning.